Global Torelli theorem for irreducible symplectic orbifolds: Moduli space of marked holomorphically symplectic orbifolds

 Hence $\widetilde{\mathscr{X}}_0\simeq \widetilde{X}$ and $\widetilde{\mathscr{X}'}_0\simeq \widetilde{X'}$ are ''non-separated manifolds''.
 We are going to prove that $\widetilde{X}$ and $\widetilde{X'}$ are Kähler manifolds endowed with a unique holomorphic 2-form nondegenerate on a dense open subset.

-From Lemma \ref{resolution}, the resolutions $r$ and $r'$ are projective resolutions.
+From Lemma \ref{resolution}, the resolutions $r$ and $r'$ are given by finite sequence of blow-ups.
 So from Lemma \ref{Kähler}, $\widetilde{X}$ and $\widetilde{X'}$ are Kähler manifolds.
 Moreover, $\widetilde{X}$ and $\widetilde{X'}$ can be endowed with a holomorphic 2-form by pulling back the holomorphic 2-forms on $X$ and $X'$.
-By \cite[Section 1.7 d)]{Fujiki}, these holomorphic 2-forms are unique on $\widetilde{X}$ and $\widetilde{X'}$ respectively .
+By \cite[Section 1.7 d)]{Fujiki}, these holomorphic 2-forms are unique on $\widetilde{X}$ and $\widetilde{X'}$ respectively.

 Knowing that $\widetilde{X}$ and $\widetilde{X'}$ are Kähler manifolds endowed with a unique holomorphic 2-form nondegenerate on a dense open subset, we can apply the technique of the proof of \cite[Theorem 4.3]{Huybrechts5} to $\widetilde{X}$ and $\widetilde{X'}$.
 Let $t_i$ be a sequence in $V$ converging to $0$.
 As in \cite[Theorem 4.3]{Huybrechts5}, the graphs $\widetilde{\Gamma}_{i}$ of the isomorphism $\widetilde{g_i}:\widetilde{\mathscr{X}}_{t_i}\rightarrow \widetilde{\mathscr{X}'}_{t_i}$ will converge to a cycle where the component $\widetilde{Z}$ defines a bimeromorphic correspondence $\widetilde{g}:\widetilde{X}\dashrightarrow \widetilde{X}'$ and the components $\widetilde{Y}_k$ do not dominate neither of the two factors.